flexysnap/flexysnap/README.md

 - **Position tolerance** — element groups can be marked `strictPosition: false` to check size only, ignoring exact placement for content that legitimately moves.
 - **Stability detection** — wireframes are re-captured until the layout settles, so lazy-loaded images, animations, and reflow don't produce flaky baselines.
 - **Built on Playwright** — works with your existing Playwright config, fixtures, and test runner.
 No new browser automation layer to learn.
-- **Rich HTML reports** — generate an interactive report with baseline/current image sliders, annotated wireframe overlays, and categorized differences (text, image, layout).
+- **Annotated screenshots** — overlay the captured wireframe onto its screenshot to visualize what was checked and what differed.

 ## Installation